Anatomy of a coalition

 // Per-component committee derivations follow the usual pattern.

-coalition’s citizen set.
-An intents confluence might
+of the coalition’s member set.
+An intents composite

-spans price-feed.eur and one lattice.
-Each confluence
+and one lattice.
+Each composite organism chooses its own

 Participants